flyteorg/flyte/rsts/concepts/workflows.rst

 Like :ref:`tasks <divedeep-tasks>`, workflows are versioned too.
 Registered workflows are immutable, i.e., an instance of a workflow defined by a specific project-domain-name-version combination can't be updated.
-Tasks referenced in a workflow version are immutable on their own, and are tied to specific tasks' versions.
+Tasks referenced in a workflow version are immutable and are tied to specific tasks' versions.